Cristoforo Roncalli: Mature work

-In the papal commissions Roncalli moved away from his early Mannerism towards a more classical and monumental style.
+In the papal commissions, Roncalli moved away from his early Mannerism towards a more classical and monumental style.
 His mature art drew again on his early experience of Florentine painting and on a deepening knowledge of the work of Raphael and of Michelangelo.
-Yet at the same time he absorbed new influences, from Francesco Salviati and Correggio, while retaining an awareness of the art of Federico Zuccari.
+Yet at the same time, he absorbed new influences, from Francesco Salviati and Correggio, while retaining an awareness of the art of Federico Zuccari.

-In 1605 Roncalli won a commission for a major cycle of frescoes in the new sacristy of the basilica of Santa Maria at Loreto.
+In 1605, Roncalli won a commission for a major cycle of frescoes in the new sacristy of the basilica of Santa Maria at Loreto.
 Bands of gilt stucco divide the ceiling geometrically and frame elegant scenes from the Life of the Virgin, which glow with iridescent colour.
-In 1606 Roncalli interrupted this work and accompanied Marchese Giustiniani, Marchese Vincenzo on a tour of Germany, Flanders, France and England.
+In 1606, Roncalli interrupted this work and accompanied Marchese Giustiniani, Marchese Vincenzo on a tour of Germany, Flanders, France and England.
 In 1609, having finished the frescoes in the sacristy, he was commissioned to fresco the cupola of Santa Maria, Loreto.
 There is a bozzetto for the vast fresco of the Coronation of the Virgin (Loreto, Basilica della Santa Casa, Bib.) and preparatory drawings (many at Loreto, Basilica della Santa Casa, Bib.).

 Many highly accomplished, sculptural drawings in both red and black chalk reveal the meticulous care with which Roncalli prepared his paintings.
 They include compositional studies, figure drawings, sketches from life, drawings after the Antique and detailed studies of parts of figures.
-Roncalli was named a Kight of the Supreme Order of Christ in 1607.
+Roncalli was named a Knight of the Supreme Order of Christ in 1607.
 He died in Rome in 1626.
 His pupils included Alessandro Casolano, and his son Ilario Casolano.